oracle-livelabs/developer/sqlcl-mcp-server-intro/5-build-a-react-app.md

 <p></p>

-> &#9872; **NOTE:** In this lab you must allow your AI Agent to create a new project folder, scaffold a sample application, and if required install dependencies (e.g., npm, Node, Express, React, etc. ).
+> &#9872; **NOTE:** In this lab you must allow your AI Agent to create a new project folder, scaffold a sample React application, and if required, install project dependencies (e.g., npm, Node, Express, React, etc. ).

 <p></p>

-> &#9872; **NOTE:** If participating in a workshop, you may optionally use your the credentials provided to you.
+> &#9872; **NOTE:** If participating in a workshop, you may optionally use your the credentials and workstation provided to you.

 <p></p>

 ## Task 1: Review the prompt

 1. A sample prompt has been provided for you.

-   <mark>Embedding the actual markdown prompt, within markdown has been unsuccessful.
-Temporary option is the open/download option.</mark>
+You may review it here, open the `.md` file in a new tab, or download the file locally.

    <details>
       <summary style="color: #0000FF";><kbd style="font-size: 10px;">(click) </kbd><strong>Sample prompt</strong></summary>